Business

 Use this checklist when comparing quotes from multiple installers:

-Credentials and Compliance
+Credentials and compliance

 • [ ] Is the installer licensed in your state?
 (Licensing requirements vary — check with your state's building authority.)